wacncontent/CustomizeTool/removeCommentOutput/articles/redis-cache/cache-how-to-premium-clustering.md

     For more information, see [Redis Cluster Specification - Implemented subset](http://redis.io/topics/cluster-spec#implemented-subset).

--	If you are using [StackExchange.Redis](https://www.nuget.org/packages/StackExchange.Redis/) you must use 1.0.481 or later.
+-	If you are using [StackExchange.Redis](https://www.nuget.org/packages/StackExchange.Redis/), you must use 1.0.481 or later.
 You connect to the cache using the same [endpoints, ports, and keys](/documentation/articles/cache-configure/#properties) that you use when connecting to a cache that does not have clustering enabled.
 The only difference is that all reads and writes must be done to database 0.
 	-	Other clients may have different requirements.
-See [Do all Redis clients support clustering?](#do-all-redis-clients-support-clustering).
+See [Do all Redis clients support clustering?](#do-all-redis-clients-support-clustering)
 -	If your application uses multiple key operations batched into a single command, all keys must be located in the same shard.
-To accomplish this, see [How are keys distributed in a cluster?](#how-are-keys-distributed-in-a-cluster).
+To accomplish this, see [How are keys distributed in a cluster?](#how-are-keys-distributed-in-a-cluster)
 -	If you are using Redis ASP.NET Session State provider you must use 2.0.1 or higher.
-See [Can I use clustering with the Redis ASP.NET Session State and Output Caching providers?](#can-i-use-clustering-with-the-redis-aspnet-session-state-and-output-caching-providers).
+See [Can I use clustering with the Redis ASP.NET Session State and Output Caching providers?](#can-i-use-clustering-with-the-redis-aspnet-session-state-and-output-caching-providers)

 ### How are keys distributed in a cluster?